 Books Have Something to Say

 Words sewn together make an exquisite garment.
 Put the electronic device down and pick up that magic tablet we call a book.
 In fiction, you learn to discern the interior life of others and discover who you are yourself.
 A book is a set of curtains that you open and what’s revealed is the world.
-A book is a round trip ticket to the seabed beneath the deepest ocean and a rocket trip cross the galaxy.
+A book is a round trip ticket to the seabed beneath the deepest ocean and a rocket trip across the galaxy.
 People who read have a certain glow about their faces, an awareness that lies behind the eyes and seeps out in flickers of light.
 What Lorca called duende.

 People who write carry in their soul an inconsolable longing for something and they’re not entirely sure what it is.
 Writing isn’t something you do because you feel like it.
 You never feel like it.
 You write because there’s a rat in your brain chewing up the spirals of your DNA and you want to get the words down before they disappear.